Rainy Day Unmounted Lessons

 Goal #4: It should be communicated as clearly as possible

-We can’t emphasize this enough: we have our inclement weather policy printed on every newsletter, info packet, web page and barn wall, and inevitably the phone still starts ringing as soon as the raindrops fall.
+We can’t emphasize this enough: we have our inclement weather policy printed on every newsletter, info packet, web page and barn wall.
+Without this excessive amount of communication, the phone starts ringing as soon as the raindrops fall.

 If you aren’t careful, you’ll find you have a new part-time job as a meteorologist… and you definitely aren’t getting paid well enough for your predictions!